-UPDATE 2-China and Ethiopia halt Boeing 737 MAX 8 after crash
+UPDATE 3-China and Indonesia halt Boeing 737 MAX 8 after Ethiopia crash

-* Beijing grounds flights as safety precaution
+* Beijing and Jakarta ground flights as precaution

 * Second crash involving the Boeing 737 Max 8